Pennsylvania Full Tort Auto Insurance Explained

 Under Title 75 §1705 Full tort coverage is defined as:

-Those drivers who select the full tort option may bring an action for pain and suffering for all types of injuries, not just economic injuries such as those you would incur if you had to go to the doctors after an accident.
+Those drivers who take the full tort option may affect any pain and suffering for all types of injuries, not just economic injuries such as those you would incur if you had to go to the doctors after an accident.
 While the full tort option does allow those who are injured to recover for all accidents and injuries that were not their fault, it also costs more.
 People will commonly choose the limited tort option of the full tort option because they will generally pay less for a premium whereas, under the full tort option a person can be expected to pay as much as 15 percent more for insurance coverage.

 You should carefully decide what type of coverage is right for you and for your family.
 Only by carefully examining the benefits and detriments that each type of coverage offers can you make an informed decision.